pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 ## <a id="overview"></a>Overview

-The App Scanning component within the Supply Chain Security Tools is responsibile for providing the framework to scan applications for security their posture.
-This is currently implemented by scanning source code repositories and container images for known Common Vulnerabilities and Exposures (CVEs).
+The App Scanning component within the Supply Chain Security Tools is responsibile for providing the framework to scan applications for their security posture.
+This is currently implemented by scanning container images for known Common Vulnerabilities and Exposures (CVEs).

 This component is currently in Alpha and is intended to supersede the [SCST-Scan component](overview.mds) once it reaches feature parity with the existing component.
 Gaps in feature parity are documented below.

-A core tenant of the app-scanning framework architecture is to simplify the integration process for new plugins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.
+A core tenet of the app-scanning framework architecture is to simplify the integration process for new plugins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.

 ## <a id="features"></a>Features

 * Tekton is leveraged as the orchestrator of the scan to align with overall Tanzu Application Platform usage of Tekton for multi-step activities.
-* New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageScan, GrypeSourceScan, SnykImageScan).
+* New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageScan).
 Mapping logic turns the domain-specific spec into a Tekton PipelineRun.
 * CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.

 ## <a id="Capability Gaps"></a>Capability Gaps